JoyZeng/pdfocr/README.md

 # pdfocr
-A Python 3.6+ cmd tool to convert pdf and image to editable text.
+A Python 3.6+ cli tool to convert pdf and image to editable text.

 ```bash
 python pdfocr.py sample.pdf